 Unfortunately, insurers often try to downplay victims’ injuries or deny claims.
 Motorcycle accident lawyers are familiar with these tactics, and fight to help you recover the maximum compensation you deserve for your medical expenses, wage loss, pain and suffering, and other damages.

 Contact a Motorcycle Accident Attorney to Learn More

 If you’ve been hurt as a passenger in a motorcycle accident, our team at Thomas, Conrad & Conrad can help.
-To schedule a free consultation with our motorcycle accident lawyers, you can contact us online or call our Bethlehem office at 610-867-2900.
+To schedule a free consultation with our motorcycle accident lawyers, you can contact us online or call our Bath office at 610-867-2900.
 With locations in Northampton, Lehigh, Berks, and Monroe counties, we offer free case evaluations to clients throughout eastern Pennsylvania.